Meneer-de-Bruin/WCT-API/apis/api-targets_GET.rst

 If any error is raised no output is returned.

 === ===============================================
-400 Unsupported or malformed sort spec <sortBy field>
+400 Bad Request, including reason why e.g. Unsupported or malformed sort spec <sortBy field>
-403 Not authorized with given token
+403 Not authorized, with given token
-405 Method not allowed
+405 Method not allowed, if anything other then GET is used.
 === ===============================================